tsveiga/ai4eu-pomdp-ir/README.md

 # ai4eu-pomdp-ir

-This repository implements a simple interface with the POMDP with Inforamtion Rewards (POMDP-IR) solver.
+This repository implements a simple interface with the POMDP with Information Rewards (POMDP-IR) solver.

 # Running
 ## 1) Run the server with the solver